Amr8tom/To-do-list-Application/README.md

 - I can make some funny sites for your business like
 - https://kamba7738.wixsite.com/mysite-1  my site for a project in my collage
 - https://kamba7738.wixsite.com/mysite/maps anther site for my favourite game
+- week knowledge about .net
 - __________________
 - My cons
-- I cant work under high pressure
+- For Sure I will not tell your :) even if i know :)
 -
 - Contact me for all my apps and certificates
 - 📫 MY phone number : 01011577033    - My email : amr8tom@gmail.com